Audio crossover: Mechanical

 This crossover type is mechanical and uses the properties of the materials in a driver diaphragm to achieve the necessary filtering.
 Such crossovers are commonly found in full-range speakers which are designed to cover as much of the audio band as possible.
-One such is constructed by coupling the cone of the speaker to the voice coil bobbin through a compliant section and directly attaching a small lightweight whizzer cone to the bobbin.
-This compliant section serves as a compliant filter, so the main cone is not vibrated at higher frequencies.
+By coupling the cone of the speaker to the voice coil bobbin through a compliant section, which serves as a filter, and directly attaching a small, lightweight whizzer cone to the bobbin, the main cone is not vibrated at higher frequencies.
 The whizzer cone responds to all frequencies, but due to its smaller size, it only gives a useful output at higher frequencies, thereby implementing a mechanical crossover function.
 Careful selection of materials used for the cone, whizzer and suspension elements determines the crossover frequency and the effectiveness of the crossover.
 Such mechanical crossovers are complex to design, especially if high fidelity is desired.
 Computer-aided design has largely replaced the laborious trial and error approach that was historically used.
 Over several years, the compliance of the materials may change, negatively affecting the frequency response of the speaker.

 A more common approach is to employ the dust cap as a high-frequency radiator.
 The dust cap radiates low frequencies, moving as part of the main assembly, but due to low mass and reduced damping, radiates increased energy at higher frequencies.
 As with whizzer cones, careful selection of material, shape and position are required to provide smooth, extended output.
 High frequency dispersion is somewhat different for this approach than for whizzer cones.
 A related approach is to shape the main cone with such profile, and of such materials, that the neck area remains more rigid, radiating all frequencies, while the outer areas of the cone are selectively decoupled, radiating only at lower frequencies.
 Cone profiles and materials can be modeled using finite element analysis software and the results are predicted to excellent tolerances.

 Speakers which use these mechanical crossovers have some advantages in sound quality despite the difficulties of designing and manufacturing them and despite the inevitable output limitations.
 Full-range drivers have a single acoustic center and can have relatively modest phase change across the audio spectrum.
 For best performance at low frequencies, these drivers require careful enclosure design.
 Their small size (typically 165 to 200 mm) requires considerable cone excursion to reproduce bass effectively.
 However, the short voice coils, which are necessary for reasonable high-frequency performance, can only move over a limited range.
 Nevertheless, within these constraints, cost and complications are reduced, as no crossovers are required.